Hi, Continue visiting your profile

 • email login

-The mTOR signaling pathway (mechanistic Target of Rapamycin mTOR) is a central regulator of cell growth, metabolism, and survival.
-It integrates signals from nutrients, growth factors, and cellular energy status to maintain homeostasis and adapt to environmental changes.
+The mTOR signaling pathway (mechanistic Target of Rapamycin) is a master regulator of cell growth, metabolism, survival, and stress adaptation.
+It integrates signals from nutrients, growth factors, energy status, and cellular stress to maintain homeostasis and enable cells to adapt to changing environmental conditions.

 AnyGenes mTOR Pathway Array for studying cellular signaling and regulation